WGOG: History

 WGOG's first broadcast originated April 15, 1959, from the same studios it continued to occupy, on Westminster Highway in Walhalla.
-WGOG originally broadcast on 1460 kHz AM.
+WGOG originally broadcast on 1460 kHz.
 As a corporation, founded by Dorothy Friend and Edith Mooneyham, WGOG was the sole property of Oconee Broadcasting Incorporated.
 Friend and Mooneyham operated Oconee Broadcasting (WGOG) for nearly 25 years, with various formats, and "mixture" formats, dependent upon the current entertainment trend.
 WGOG was always dedicated to broadcasting local, regional, and national news.
-In the 1960s, WGOG changed its frequency to 1000 kHz AM, assuming a "clear channel" status (clear channel is a radio term meaning the channel is clear of interference).
+In the 1960s, WGOG changed its frequency to 1000 kHz, assuming a "clear channel" status (clear channel is a radio term meaning the channel is clear of interference).
 During the 1970s, WGOG was known as "Clear Channel 10 Country, WGOG."

 In 1984, Friend and Mooneyham sold WGOG to Luzanne Griffith, who had worked at WGOG years before as Traffic Manager and Receptionist.
 With the sale, Oconee Broadcasting Incorporated was re-incorporated into Appalachian Broadcasting Incorporated.
 Under the direction of Griffith, WGOG moved to FM transmission on 96.3 MHz in 1991.
 For a time, WGOG-FM operated along with WGOG AM (on 1000 kHz), which was eventually dropped.

 In 2001, Griffith retired and sold WGOG to Georgia-Carolina Radiocasting, Inc of Toccoa, Georgia.
 The sale included a promise by the new owners that WGOG would continue to be a locally oriented operation.